 Couples typically attend therapy together when they feel that they have run through all other options first.
 In my years of experience I can say that it is never too early to begin learning helpful and effective strategies to improve your relationship.
 Whether you are looking to heal from infidelity, improve communication and connection, or do pre-marital work, couples therapy can help give you the tools you need to achieve your goals together.

 Individuals seek therapy for various reasons.
 Depression, anxiety, and low self-esteem, are among many common experiences that trigger a desire for guidance to cope.
 Meeting individually in therapy sessions can help you process pieces of your life (past or current), discover coping strategies that resonate with you, and develop new patterns to keep you feeling confident and healthy in the long term.
 I will work with you at your pace to teach you new skills and help you push your comfort zone to grow bigger and stronger.

 Sometimes in families there are concerns that pop up regarding behavior, communication, and/or boundaries.
 Family therapy can be helpful because often times there are dynamics occurring (i.e. a teenager acting out, a parent who yells frequently, or siblings in regular conflict) that affect the whole family.
 Family therapy may require participation from several family members, even those who may not seem directly involved, since everyone plays a role in how the unit functions.
 Successful family therapy can help shift the “dance” of communication and patterns, and create a space for smoother interactions, problem solving, and peace.

 Grief and loss

-Marital or relationship concerns (specifically infidelity and/or poor communication)
+Marital and relationship concerns (specifically, infidelity and/or poor communication)

 Poor relationship with food; body image